open-mmlab/mmsegmentation/docs/en/dataset_prepare.md

 ### KITTI Segmentation

-This is the KITTI semantic segmentation benchmark.
-It consists of 200 semantically annotated train as well as 200 test images corresponding to the KITTI Stereo and Flow Benchmark 2015.
-The data format and metrics are conform with The Cityscapes Dataset.

 The data images could be download from [Download label for semantic and instance segmentation (314 MB)](http://www.cvlibs.net/datasets/kitti/eval_semseg.php?benchmark=semantics2015) (train/test)

 ```angular2html